piyushjajoo/k8s-operators-course/README.md

 # Building Kubernetes Operators Course

-A comprehensive, hands-on course for building production-ready Kubernetes operators using Kubebuilder.
+A comprehensive, hands-on and free course for building production-ready Kubernetes operators using Kubebuilder.

 ## Course Overview